improv-wifi/website/src/serial.md

 | 2     | length of device name in bytes |
 | 3...X | bytes of device name           |

 This command will trigger one RPC Response which will contain the Device Name of the device.
-Getting or setting this property should reset the authorization timeout.
+Setting this property should reset the authorization timeout.

 ## Packet: RPC Result